vegaprotocol/documentation/docs/api/bridge/index.md

 ## [Multisig Control](./interfaces/IMultisigControl.md)
 <EthAddresses frontMatter={frontMatter} show={["MultisigControl"]} />

-Handles verification of orders signed by a threshold of validators.
+Handles verification of transactions signed by a threshold of validators.
 Used to control the ownership of bridge contracts, allowing the validators of a Vega network to control which assets can be used with the bridge, and approve asset withdrawals.

 ## [Staking Bridge](./interfaces/IStake.md)
 <EthAddresses frontMatter={frontMatter} show={["StakingBridge"]} />

 Allows users to deposit and withdraw VEGA tokens for staking.
 The VEGA tokens are always controlled only by the tokenholder, even when on the Staking Bridge.
 Stake can be removed at any time by the tokenholder.
+Note that locked tokens are staked directly from the [vesting contract](#vesting), as they cannot be moved until they are unlocked and redeemed.

 For an introduction to staking on Vega, [check out our Concepts section](../../concepts/vega-chain/proof-of-stake.md#bridges-used-for-staking) or for a higher level overview [see this blog post](https://blog.vega.xyz/staking-on-vega-17f22113e3df).